 Give your kid’s a space of their own when you convert a shed into a playhouse.
 Most shed dealers sell smaller kid friendly sheds as playhouses.
 However, you can use any sturdy shed and create a more personalized space for your little ones.

-If can be very fancy with insulated drywall or keep it simple with the standard shed ply-board interior.
+This backyard storage shed idea can be very fancy with insulated drywall or keep it simple with the standard shed ply-board interior.
 Get your kid’s involved and let them help decide on how the shed should look.
 You can even add on a loft for dual levels of play.

 For the busy gardener, canning season can be a constant kitchen disaster.
 Mix in weekly long hours of canning along with trying to keep a kitchen tidy and be able to cook three meals a day.
 If you like to can fresh fruit, jams and vegetables, then a canning shed could be a game changer for your kitchen.